jedibatman/Backbone.Schema/README.md

 The plugin prevents setting `undefined` values, instead of this it assigns a default value or `null` for regular properties, `{}` for models and `[]` for collections and arrays.

 ## Changelog
+### 0.3.4
+  - Added option to use the custom culture

 ### 0.3.3
   - Fixed serious issue with `model` type